History of Nepal in Timeline

 Nepal

-Nepal is a landlocked country in South Asia, predominantly in the Himalayas, bordering China to the north and India to the south, east, and west.
-Its diverse geography includes fertile plains and the world's highest mountains, including Mount Everest.
-Kathmandu is the capital and largest city.
-Nepal is multi-ethnic, multi-lingual, multi-religious and multi-cultural, with Nepali as the official language.
+Nepal is a landlocked country in South Asia, predominantly located in the Himalayas.
+It shares borders with China to the north and India to the south, east, and west.
+Its diverse geography ranges from fertile plains to the world's highest mountains, including Mount Everest.
+Kathmandu serves as the capital and largest city.
+Nepal is characterized by its multi-ethnic, multi-lingual, multi-religious, and multi-cultural society, with Nepali as the official language.

 In 1919, the Hindu practice of Sati was banned in Nepal.